Lady Palm (Rhapis excelsa) Indoor Care; Watering, Light, Soil, Fertilizer, Problems

 Watering

-Water your Rhapis excelsa Palm thoroughly in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
-Avoid overwatering to prevent rotting and yellowing.
+Water Rhapis excelsa Palm thoroughly in spring and summer, while allowing the top 2-3 inches of soil to dry out between waterings, to keep the soil moderately moist.
+Avoid overwatering to prevent rotting, drooping and yellowing.

 Cut down on watering in fall and winter to maintain the soil slightly moist since growth is minimal at this time.
-However, do not allow the soil to dry out completely to prevent wilting and drooping.
+However, do not allow the soil to dry out completely to prevent wilting, drooping and yellowing.

 Use room temperature to prevent cold shock which can lead to stunted growth.
 Only water with chlorine-free water like rainwater to prevent staining and browning of leaf edges.